guruvyasa/A-Quick-Java-Primer/class_members_static.md

 In our Employee class, we had a variable which was "static",numberOfEmployees.
 Because it was static we were able to refer to it without creating an instance of Employee in the Company class. **The use of the static keyword creates fields and methods that belong to the class, rather than to an instance of the class. **.

 ## Class Methods
 In our Employee class we had a method called "getNumberOfEmployees".
 This method was static, thus it is a class method not instance method.
 To call this method we do not need an instance of Employee.
+On the other hand, getName() is an instance method.
+To call this method,
+* create instance of Employee, ``` Employee e = new Employee('chandan',30,3000)
 Not all combinations of instance and class variables and methods are allowed:

 * Instance methods can access instance variables and instance methods directly.